anuket-project/anuket-specifications/doc/ref_model/chapters/chapter08.rst

 throughput requirements (up to 50Gbps).

-The High Performance profile can specify extensions for hardware offloading; please see :ref:`ref_model/chapters/chapter03:hardware acceleration abstraction`.
-The Reference Model High Performance profile includes an initial set of :ref:`ref_model/chapters/chapter04:profile extensions`.
+The High Performance profile can specify extensions for hardware offloading; please see :ref:`chapters/chapter03:hardware acceleration abstraction`.
+The Reference Model High Performance profile includes an initial set of :ref:`chapters/chapter04:profile extensions`.

-Based on the infrastructure deployed at the edge, Table 8-3 specifies the :doc:`ref_model/chapters/chapter05` that would need to be relaxed.
+Based on the infrastructure deployed at the edge, Table 8-3 specifies the :ref:`chapters/chapter05:feature set and requirements from infrastructure` that would need to be relaxed.

 +----------------------+--------------+----------------------+-----------------------------+---------------------------+